RABIN, Benjamin.1458. Private, Private Royal Engineers 251857, Private Royal Fusiliers GS/128840

 RATCLIFFE, Thomas Massey.
 666. Private

 RATCLIFFE, W. J. Second Lieutenant King's Colonials 1902 and commanded 2nd Troop 'A' Squadron (British Asian) in 1903 (Photograph Figure 4).RATHBONE, Victor.
 106. Squadron Serjeant Major.
 Commissioned as a Second Lieutenant 14/08/1915 later Lieutenant when at Longford in 1915.
 Entered France 2/06/1915.
 Awarded the Military Cross as a Lieutenant (as shown in accompanying photograph at Longford in 1915).
 Applied for Special Reserve Long Service and Good Conduct Medal but was ineligible.
 Born in Leeds, England 4/04/1886 and lived in Uruguay, South America, died in Montevideo in 16/08/1947.
-Wrote a tribute to a German Jewish soldier killed whilst attacking the KEH trench https://www.thejc.com/news/features/first-world-war-max-seller-1.446088?highlight=Stephen+Daisley.
-Brother of Captain Philip St. John Basil Rathbone MC (13 June 1892 – 21 July 1967), Military Cross with Liverpool Scottish and commissioned after enlisting in the London Scottish.
-Another brother John KIA with the Dorset Regiment on 4/06/1918 where his accompanying portrait photograph was sourced from.
+He wrote a tribute to a German Jewish soldier killed whilst attacking the KEH trench https://www.thejc.com/news/features/first-world-war-max-seller-1.446088?highlight=Stephen+Daisley.
+Brother of Captain Philip St. John Basil Rathbone MC (13 June 1892 – 21 July 1967), Military Cross who served with the Liverpool Scottish.
+Another brother, John was KIA with the Dorset Regiment on 4/06/1918.
 He is wearing Round Pattern KEH Officer's Service Dress collar badges in the photograph and his cap badge isn't visible but would be of the same pattern.

 RAW, Frederick C. 740.
 Private, Private Royal Air Force 14090